-2. to carry out the mutual authentication with ISK
+2. to carry out the mutual authentication Protocol according to [GP]

 on behalf of the user to be performed before the user is identified.

 FIA\UID.1.2 The TSF shall require each user to be successfully identified before allowing any